Estimated read time: 6 minutes, 3 seconds

 Everyone loves options when it comes to pricing.

-But when it comes to deciding on the best pricing strategy, you have to keep in mind what makes sense for your customers and your business.
-To further complicate things, studies show that the majority of businesses spend only six hours on pricing.
+But when it comes to deciding on the best pricing strategy for your software, you have to keep in mind what makes sense for your customers and your business.
+To further complicate things, studies show that the majority of companies spend only six hours on pricing.
 Ever.

-Luckily, building a successful pricing strategy not as challenging as you may think!
+Luckily, building a successful pricing strategy is not as challenging as you may think!
 We’ll break down the pros and cons of monthly and annual subscriptions.
-And as a bonus, we’ll also help you navigate one-time fees, add-on pricing, and how it all works with your business.
+And as a bonus, we’ll also help you navigate one-time fees, add-on pricing, and how it all works with your company.

 The Annual Subscription Advantage

-An annual subscription management strategy presents itself as a win-win for both businesses and consumers.
-Your business will enjoy the benefits of revenue upfront.
-You also know that your customer is committed to your product or service for a year.
+An annual subscription management strategy presents itself as a win-win for both companies and consumers.
+Your company benefits from a more consistent revenue stream and peace of mind knowing that your customer is committed to your product or service for a year.
 That means you’ll have access to more touch points with your customers—including customer service calls and emails—making it more likely you’ll convert them into a loyal fan.
 And as the customer spends more time with your product, they’re more likely to see its value.

 Large enterprises may also have a procurement process that’s cumbersome to go through on a monthly basis.
-Offering an annual subscription ensures the often complex experience of going through a payment approval process takes place only once a year.
+Offering an annual subscription ensures the often complex experience of going through a payment approval process takes place only once a year – sparing your customers from any unnecessary headaches related to procurement.

 The Annual Subscription Disadvantage